-- The jab should come from the core not arm strength.
+- The jab should come from the core, not from the arm’s strength.

 - Shift your weight on the left leg and foot.

-- Time it so that the body weight shift and the jab movement happen at the same time.
+- Time it so that the body weight shifts and the jab movement happens at the same time.

 - Your fist should be tight as it makes contact with the opponent’s head.